wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 be used for shared, non-owner state blocks, and therefore, is never supposed to race with transient states `E_B` and `M_B`.

+If the state is `SA`, which indicates that a `PutS` has been handled, but since data is missing in the current cache, a data array eviction is currently being processed, and has not completed yet.
+In this case, the `PutS` just sits in the MSHR with data and waits for the data eviction to complete.
+The `Fetch` request is therefore handled by searching the `PutS` request in the MSHR, by calling `getFirstEventEntry()` with the last argument being `PutS`